Most of Izembek National Wildlife Refuge is designated a federal wilderness area.

 Credit: Val Urban via Wilderness.net.

 On Jan.
-5, it was announced that the Department of the Interior has agreed to a secret "land swap" that would give a portion of Izembek National Wildlife Refuge to the King Cove Corporation.
+22, the Department of the Interior agreed to a "land swap" that would give a portion of Izembek National Wildlife Refuge to the King Cove Corporation.
 The swap is the first step to building a road that could endanger numerous migratory birds, brown bears and caribou while threatening to close off access to sportsmen.

 Perhaps even more significant than these immediate risks, the move will surely serve as a model for future challenges to federal wilderness protection, America's highest standard of public land conservation.
 The vast majority of Izembek has been designated as a wilderness area for decades.